 The monk immediately felt enveloped with warmth.
 The Soul of the Red Oolong filled the monk with healing energy for the rest of his journey.

 Red Oolong is a type of deeply oxidized and moderately roasted oolong tea.
-The tea was originally developed by Taiwanese farmers, and the Wu family farm perfected the techniques of this unique craft rea.
+Taiwanese farmers initially developed it, and the Wu family farm perfected the techniques of this unique craft rea.
 Their Bug-Bitten Red Oolong Tea has been winning the highest award at the iTQi Competition in Belgium consecutively since 2017.
 Just one sip — and you'll know why.

-The tea leaves are "bug-bitten," which is a technique not uncommon in Taiwanese oolong production.
-To illustrate, when bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
-Furthermore, the plant sends sugars to the bitten areas for fast recovery, creating a particularly sweet final product.
-Consequently, the tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruits notes.
-Not to mention, its satisfying sweetness will surely have you craving for more.
+The tea leaves are "bug-bitten" - a technique common in Taiwanese oolong production.
+When bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
+Furthermore, the plant sends sugars to the bitten areas for fast recovery, creating a remarkable sweetness in the final product.
+Consequently, the tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruit notes.
+Not to mention, its satisfying sweetness will no doubt have you craving for more.

 We are very excited to introduce tea enthusiasts worldwide to this rare tea without rivals.
 Indeed, today Taiwan is the only country that produces authentic red oolong tea.
-Furthermore, only Taiwanese farmers know the trade secrets, like the exact roasting temperature and time required to produce this artisan tea variety.
+Furthermore, only Taiwanese farmers know the crafting secrets, like the exact roasting temperature and time required to create this artisan tea variety.

-While it's most common for tea enthusiasts to consume oolong gong fu style, Luye Red Oolong is exceptionally lovely when you cold-brew it.
+While it's most common for tea enthusiasts to prepare oolong Gong Fu style, Luye Red Oolong is exceptionally lovely when you cold-brew it.
 In fact, the locals of Luye developed the perfect cold-brewing technique since they frequently bring this tea with them to the area's numerous hot springs.